-If $Z'Z + \lambda M'M$ is invertible\footnote{This holds so long as no element $\pi\ne 0$ satisfies $Z\pi=0$ and $M\pi=0$ simultaneously.
-Intuitively, if $Z$ has rank less than $k$, then the data is not informative about certain directions $\pi$, and we require the matrix $M$ to place sufficient restrictions on $\pi$ in these directions.}, taking first order conditions immediately leads to the closed form solution
+Suppose $Z'Z + \lambda M'M$ is invertible.\footnote{Invertibility holds so long as no element $\pi\ne 0$ satisfies $Z\pi=0$ and $M\pi=0$ simultaneously.
+Intuitively, if $Z$ has rank less than $k$, then the data is not informative about certain directions $\pi$, and we require the matrix $M$ to place sufficient restrictions on $\pi$ in these directions.} Then the first order conditions immediately imply the closed form solution

-which is a (generalized) ridge regression estimator of the propensity score.\footnote{The term ``ridge regression'' is sometimes reserved for the case where $M'M=I_k$.
-Here, we use the term to include generalizations such as this one.} Simple algebra shows that
+which is a generalized ridge regression estimator of the propensity score.\footnote{We reserve the term ``ridge regression'' without the qualifier ``generalized'' for the case $M'M=I_k$.} Plugging this expression for $\pi_{\lambda}$ into \cref{eq:optimal_estimator} yields

-where $e_1=(1,0,\ldots,0)'$ is the first standard basis vector.
+where $e_1=(1, 0, \dotsc, 0)'$ is the first standard basis vector.
 Thus, the optimal estimate can also be obtained from a generalized ridge regression of $Y$ onto $X$.
 The optimality of ridge regression in this setting was shown by \citet{li82}, and the above derivation gives this result as a special case of \Cref{thm:optimization_equivalence}.
-If $M=(0,(Z_{2}'(I-H_{Z_{1}})Z_{2}/n)^{1/2})$, then the estimator further simplifies to a weighted average of the short and long regression estimates,
+Under the \citet{li_linear_2020} specification $M=(0,(Z_{2}'(I-H_{Z_{1}})Z_{2}/n)^{1/2})$, the estimator further simplifies to a weighted average of the short and long regression estimates,

 with weights